DenkuKuro/Custom-Shell/README.md

 /home/user/Documents$ ai show disk usage of this folder /home/user/Documents$ exit
 ```

 ### Limitations
 - No pipe (|) support yet
 - No I/O redirection (>, <)
 - No job control (&, fg, bg)
 - AI command accuracy depends on prompt clarity

+### Disclaimer
+The AI command executes real system commands.
+Use it **only in a safe environment**.
+The author is not responsible for unintended command execution.

+### License
+This project is for educational purposes.